-This handbook sets out the policies and procedures related to membership of the Tax Advice Network.
-It forms part of the overall terms and conditions.
+The one page ‘handbook’ below contains the key policies and procedures related to membership of the Tax Advice Network.
+It forms part of the overall terms and conditions – which are only there in case of serious problems.

 - Qualification for Membership